typesandtimes/tale/_drafts/decades.md

 > Shall we wait now a whole year for 1901, at the behest of the abacists?
 No, we will not pass over the significant year 1900, which is stamped with the great secular change, but with cheers we will welcome it and the new century.
 The 1900 men, who compose the vast majority of the people, say to their opponents: "We freely admit that the century you have in your mind, the artificial century, begins in 1901, but the natural century (which we prefer) begins in 1900."[^abacists]

+Also in the Cardinals camp on the century question is, again, ISO 8601.
+It defines centuries analogously to how it defines decades.[^iso8601century]

 In the end, with the intelligentsia on their side the Ordinals won the debate on centuries, as long as the ordinally-specified phrase "the `__`th century" remains the common expression for centurial periods of history.
 Then do they also win the debate on decades?

 # What's a Decade Anyway?